AdobeDocs/release-notes.en/current.md

   * **Experience Manager as a Cloud Service**

-    * Preview Service is deployed on a rolling basis to all Programs.
-Customers are notified in-product when their Program is enabled for Preview Service.
+    * [!UICONTROL Preview Service] is deployed on a rolling basis to all Programs.
+Customers are notified in-product when their Program is enabled for [!UICONTROL Preview Service].
 See [Accessing Preview Service](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/using-cloud-manager/manage-environments.html?lang=en#access-preview-service).
     * Maven Dependencies downloaded during the build step are now be cached between pipeline runs.
 This feature will be enabled for customers in the next several weeks.
-    * The name of the program can now be edited through the edit program dialog.
+    * You can now edit the name of the program through the [!UICONTROL Edit Program] dialog.
-    * The default branch name used during both project creation and in the default Push command by way of manage git workflows has been changed to `main`.
+    * The default branch name used during both project creation and in the default [!UICONTROL Push] command by way of manage git workflows has been changed to `main`.
-    * Edit program experience in the UI has been refreshed.
+    * Edit program experience in the interface has been refreshed.
     * The quality rule `ImmutableMutableMixCheck` has been updated to classify `/oak:index` nodes as being immutable.
     * The quality rules `CQBP-84andCQBP-84--dependencies` have been consolidated into a single rule.
 As part of this consolidation, the scanning of dependencies more accurately identifies issues in third-party dependencies which are being deployed to the Experience Manager runtime.
     * To avoid confusion, the Publish Experience Manager and Publish Dispatcher segment rows on the Environment Details page have been consolidated.